20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 Jaihind Lunch Home

 With multiple outlets in the city, Jaihind Lunch Home offers some of the best Konkani, Malwani, Goan, Karnataka, Manglorean, and Maharashtrian-style seafood cooked in spicy masalas.
-While usual orders here include fish cooked in a masala that's best eaten with Neer Dosa, we also love the seafood biryanis.
+While usual orders here include fish cooked in a masala that's best eaten with Neer Dosa, we also love their variety of seafood biryanis.
 Get yourself a plate of spicy Prawns Biryani or a Ravas/Pomfret Biryani here, and you won't be disappointed.

-Timings: 11:30 AM - 3:30 PM and 7:30 PM - 11:30 PM (Lower Parel location)
+Timings: 11:30 AM to 4 PM and 7:30 PM to 12 PM

 Price For Two: INR 900 (approx.)